article

 self.assertEqual(data['size'], float(self.bike_attributes['size']))

-attribute has both lower and upper bounds so it's very important to test edge cases:
+For the [.code-inline]size[.code-inline] attribute, which has both lower and upper bounds, we test edge cases:

 def test_size_lower_bound(self):